What Is An Environmental Policy?

 - Land contamination

-- Impact to flora and fauna
+- Impact on flora and fauna

 List the activities your company carries out that have an impact on any of the above.
 Do not forget to consider abnormal events such as spillages and accidents in addition to routine inputs and outputs.
 The result of this exercise will give you the basis to produce an environmental aspects register.
-This register details the activities that impact on the environment and how they do so.
+This register details the activities that impact the environment and how they do so.

-Identify Control Measures to Reduce Environmental Impacts
+Step 2 - Identify Control Measures to Reduce Environmental Impacts

 From the register compiled in step 1 you can now look at how to reduce your company’s impact on the environment.
 For each activity and specific impact, identify one or two control measures that will reduce harm to the environment.
 Some examples are given over: